altery/mh-maxsmart-powerstation/README.md

 with the internet after the initial exchange.
 If the user enters MH cloud account credentials within the MH app, the device is immediately added to the cloud account and the device is reported as registered:

+Response payload (device added to cloud account):
 ```
 50SWP1234000000000{"register":1,"url":"www.maxsmart.ch","port":5000,"time":"2018-10-13,00:31:04","nver":"1.30"}
 ```
 **After that, it heavily exchanges unencrypted and unsigned UDP messages with the server of the manufacturer which allows complete control of the device from within the internet.
 Everything that can locally be done using the HTTP interface, can also be done remotely without *ANY* authentication using simple UDP datagram.**

-It is a matter of simply spoofing DNS responses in order to get complete control of devices from the MaxSmart 1.0 range.
+It is a matter of simply spoofing DNS responses in order to get complete control of devices from the MaxSmart 1.0 product range.
 I suspect it is also possible to brick the device by providing corrupt firmware updates.

+Because of that, I recommend *not* to add MaxSmart 1.0 devices to an account on https://www.maxsmart.ch/cloud-login.html

 # Protocol
-## Discovery Protocol
+## Discovery Protocol and configuring clock
 The MaxSMART devices support a proprietary discovery protocol based on UDP.
+Additionally, the discovery mechanism is used to set the reference time for the real time clock (RTC) of the power station.

 ### Request